hackclub/hackclub/workshops/drum_pad/README.md

 We will style our drum pad with CSS, which will make our drum pad look visually appealing.

-Navigate to your `style.css` file and add the following code:
+Let's navigate to our `style.css` file and add the following code:

 ```css
 body {